hackerb9/vt340test/flowcontrol.md

 devices have that chip in it.

-Some people have recommended online to buy FTDI products, such as the UC232R-10, which are documented by them to support XON/XOFF.
+Some people have recommended online to buy FTDI products, such as the UC232R-10, which are documented by them to support hardware XON/XOFF.
 They seem to be a very reputable company.

 ## Hardware flow control